Level/level-ttl/README.md

 **Level TTL** uses a timer to regularly check for expiring entries (don't worry, the whole data store isn't scanned, it's very efficient!).
 The `db.close()` method is automatically wired to stop the timer but there is also a more explicit <b><code>db.stop()</code></b> method that will stop the timer and not pass on to a `close()` underlying LevelUP instance.

+## Contributing

+[`Level/level-ttl`](https://github.com/Level/level-ttl) is an **OPEN Open Source Project**.
+This means that:

+> Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
+This project is more like an open wiki than a standard guarded open source project.

+See the [Contribution Guide](https://github.com/Level/community/blob/master/CONTRIBUTING.md) for more details.

 ## License

 [MIT](LICENSE.md) © 2013-present Rod Vagg and [Contributors](CONTRIBUTORS.md).